GAIA-X4PLC-AAD/ontology-management-base/README.md

 # Ontology management

-## Description
+## Purpose

 This repository is used to maintain the custom Ontologies and associated SHACL Shapes that are used within a specific Scope.
 It's also used to ensure a unified process for handling the Ontologies & Shapes.

-**Ontologies** are required, when there is a need to introduce a custom type for a Self Description which should be expressed as an OWL Class.
-For each Class a **SHACL Shape** _must_ be defined, which defines the properties for the class and optional constraints.
+**Ontologies** are required, when there is a need to introduce a custom type for a Self Description which should be expressed as an OWL class.
+For each class a **SHACL Shape** _must_ be defined, which defines the properties for the class and optional constraints.

 ## Repository structure